welch/seasonal/README.md

 estimating season, trend, and level when initializing structural timeseries models like Holt-Winters [Hyndman], and its defaults are biased towards the kinds of training data that arise in that setting.
-Input samples are assumed evenly-spaced from a continuous-time signal with additive noise but no anomalies.
+Input samples are assumed evenly-spaced from a continuous real-valued signal with additive noise but no anomalies.

 The seasonal estimate will be a list of period-over-period averages at